MicroEJ/docs/DeviceDeveloperGuide/ui/static_init/static_init.rst

 =========

-MicroUI requires a configuration step (also called extension step) to customize itself before MicroEJ application startup (see :ref:`section_architecture`).
+MicroUI requires a configuration step (also called extension step) to customize itself before MicroEJ Application startup (see :ref:`section_architecture`).
 This configuration step uses an XML file.
 In order to save both runtime execution time and flash memory, the file is processed by the Static MicroUI Initializer tool, avoiding the